Home › FAQ

 To secure design services with our design team we request a 60% retainer FEE to start the design process.
 We then collect the materials and decor budget payment after the design concept is presented and approved.
 Balance in design fees is collected 7 days before project wrap up and all project walkthroughs have been completed.
 Project timelines and wrap up dates are project specific and are specified in each individual project calendar upon the client on boarding process.

-For our Jump Start packages payment due in full upon at time of booking.
+For any A-la-cart services payment due in full upon at time of booking.

 Design Showroom appointments 1 hour of time required to secure additional hours billed after 1 hour and 30 mins of time has exceeded.
-All orders placed in Design showroom require payment in Full at time of ordering, we accept payment plans as well for furniture ordered however no furniture will be ordered on the clients behalf until payment made in full.
+All orders placed in Design showroom require payment in Full at time of ordering, we accept payment plans as well for furniture ordered however no furniture will be ordered on the clients behalf until payment made in full to our design team.

 Remix has established relationships with furniture and accessory vendors to bring saving directly to our Full Design Clients who never pay FULL Retail cost on product purchased for their project.
 Clients who have secured our full design services are subject to a 30% markup on product purchased wholesale.

 We have invested in a vast resource library in our design showroom of samples and catalogs for potential clients to have access to the latest and hottest items on the market in furniture and home accessory industry.
 We encourage you to book a design consultation or schedule a showroom appointment to see how we can offer something different in your design.